quixio/quix-streams/README.md

 ## Need help?

 If you run into any problems, ask on #quix-help in [The Stream Slack channel](https://quix.io/slack-invite), alternatively create an [issue](https://github.com/quixio/quix-streams/issues)

-## Roadmap

-You can view and contribute to our feature [roadmap](https://github.com/orgs/quixio/projects/1).

 ## Community 👭